technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 zip(aSingleCollection)
 zip()
 ```
-There is a lot of new syntax and concepts here, but the important thing to note
+There are some new syntax and concepts here, but the important thing to notice
 here is that the code is practically the same of the current `zip`
 implementation.
 The only difference is that `zip` can now be used to zip any
 number of arbirtary and different sequences togheter.